Wrestle Peter Pan 2021: Preliminary matches

 In the following match, The37Kamiina (Shunma Katsumata and Mao) faced Chris Brookes and Jun Kasai in a hardcore match.
 Katsumata and Mao filled the ring with broken plastic cases and Lego blocks.
 Katsumata removed his boots to wrestle barefoot and challenged Kasai to do so himself.
 Because he was taking too much time to remove his boot, Katsumata attacked Kasai with a moonsault double foot stomp from the top turnbuckle but Kasai rolled out and Katsumata landed bare feet on the Lego blocks.
 Mao and Katsumata stuck wooden skewers in Kasai and Brookes' heads.
 Katsumata attempted a dive on Kasai, but kasai blocked using a knife.
 He then performed a "Reverse Tiger Driver" while Brookes hit Mao with the "Praying Mantis Bomb" on the Lego blocks to win the match.

 Next, Damnation (Tetsuya Endo, Soma Takao and Yuji Hino) defended the KO-D 6-Man Tag Team Championship against Eruption (Kazusada Higuchi, Yukio Sakaguchi and Saki Akai).
 Early on, Akai called out Hino demanding he respected her and chopped her.
-Hino easily overpowered Akai and attempter to pin her, but Akai was saved by her partners.
+Hino easily overpowered Akai and attempted to pin her, but Akai was saved by her partners.
 In the end, Endo performed a springboard shooting star press on Sakaguchi, Higuchi, and Takao on the outside.
 Hino and Akai were left alone in the ring.
 Akai hit Hino with a flurry of chops and kicks, then Hino retaliated with a chop of his own that sent Akai down on the mat.
 Akai fought back until Hino performed the "Fuckin' Bomb" to win the match and retain the title.
 This was Takao's thirteenth win in his Peter Pan winning streak.

 In the penultimate match, Yuki Ueno defended the DDT Universal Championship against Daisuke Sasaki (accompanied by Mad Paulie).
 During the match, Sasaki hit Ueno with the title belt, causing Ueno to bleed profusely.
 Later on, Ueno hit Sasaki with a Shining Wizard and attempted to pin him but Mad Paulie intervened and pulled the referee out of the ring before he could count to three.
 Ueno hit Paulie with a dropkick and moonsaulted onto both him and Sasaki outside of the ring.
 In the closing moments, Sasaki countered Ueno's "WR" into "La Mística" transitioned into the "Crossover Facelock".
 Ueno passed out and Sasaki was awarded the win and the title.